IvanG2002/IvanG2002/README.md

 }
 ```
 ## About me🤯
-- 🔭 I’m currently working on HTML, CSS, Tailwind and REACT
+- 🔭 I’m currently working on HTML, CSS, Tailwind and React
 - 🌱 I’m currently learning node, express, mysql, mongodb and graphql
 - 😎 I'm a person how likes learn from others
 - 🎮 I'm enjoy programming and play video games in my free time